GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 ## Video conferencing actions {: #video-conferencing-actions }

-When the user puts their video call into a Picture-in-Picture window, the browser may display controls for mute/unmute, turnon/turnoff camera, and hang up.
+When the user puts their video call into a Picture-in-Picture window, the browser may display controls for the microphone, camera, and for hanging up.
 When the user clicks those, the website handles them through the video conferencing actions below.

 <figure class="w-figure">